pointfreeco/swift-web/README.md

 ## `ApplicativeRouter`

 A router built on the principles of “applicative parsing” that is robust, composable and type-safe.
-It’s job is to take the incoming, unstructured `URLRequest` from the browser and turn it into a structured value so that your app can do what it needs to do to produce a response.
+Its job is to take the incoming, unstructured `URLRequest` from the browser and turn it into a structured value so that your app can do what it needs to do to produce a response.

 ```swift
 import ApplicativeRouter